Square360/Copilot-Drupal-Instructions/instructions.md

 - **Provide Multiple Options**: When applicable, offer alternative solutions
 - **Test Thoroughly**: Validate changes before marking tasks complete

+## Common shortcuts and commands

+### Shortcuts
+ - When I say "Add to changelog", add a detailed entry to `.github/copilot/copilot-changelog.md` summarizing the work done in this session.
+ - When I say "Run code sniff", execute `lando composer code-sniff` and report any issues found.
+ - When I say "terminal done", it means "the terminal command has completed successfully, please continue".

 ## Common Development Patterns

 ### Drupal Controller Enhancement